B-Borquaye/alx-low_level_programming/0x0F-function_pointers/README.md

 op_mod: returns the remainder of the division of a by b.
 Prototype: int op_mod(int a, int b);
 3-get_op_func.c: contains the function that selects the correct function to perform the operation asked by the user.
 3-main.c:  contains your main function of the program(3).
+100-main_opcodes.c: prints the opcodes of its own main function.